 You're talking to a new friend about your relationship with your parents.
 They are both very successful people professionally: your father is a doctor, and your mother is a judge.
-You tell your friend:
+This is what you tell your friends.

 They set a pretty high bar for me.